xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 Perfect!
-Now we're all set.
+Now we're all set with the topology.
 Before we begin, let's understand the docker daemon/client setup inside IOS-XR.
 {: .notice--success}

-##
+## Docker Daemon support on IOS-XR

+If you haven't already gone through the basic overview on the application hosting infrastructure on XR, I would urge you to have a quick read:

+><{{ base_path }}/blogs/2016-06-28-xr-app-hosting-architecture-quick-look/>

+From the above article it becomes fairly clear that internally the IOS-XR architecture involves a Host layer running the libvirtd daemon and IOS-XR runs as an LXC spawned using the daemon.

+Further, the "virsh" client is provided within the XR LXC, so that a user may have client level access to the daemon while sitting inside the XR LXC itself.

+The Docker client/daemon setup follows the exact same principle as shown below: